 This course acquaints students with the trends, operations, management procedures and practices of travel agencies through substantial hands-on work utilizing programs and tools currently in use in the travel industry.
 In addition, studies of the interrelationships with other aspects of the travel and tourism industries are examined through simulations and guest lecturers.
-Offered as needed.
+Offered in the fall of 2000.

-TOUR 205 International Travel and Tourism (3 credits)
+TOUR 280 Meeting Planning (3 credits)